 This is an important lawsuit.
 Our firm is not involved in these cases.Getting a Lawyer to Fight Home Depot

 Our law firm is handling Home Depot physical injury cases.
-If you have been injured as the result of negligence of this company or by one of its products, call 800-553-8083 to speak to a lawyer or click here for a free Internet consultation.
+We handle only very serious injury and wrongful death cases.
+If you have been injured as the result of the negligence of this company or by one of its products, call 800-553-8083 to speak to a lawyer or get a free Internet consultation.